-Who I help: I enjoy helping adults and adolescents find freedom within their bodies and lives through an integrative use of mindfulness, expressive arts and body-based psychotherapy within a nurturing environment.
-At times, we might struggle with disordered eating, addictions, maternal mental health, obsessive or punitive thoughts or behaviors, anxiety, depression, or other challenges – I can help you return home to your mind, body and spirit.
+Who I help: I enjoy helping adults and teens find peace, acceptance and wisdom within their bodies and lives through an integrative use of mindfulness, expressive arts and body-based psychotherapy within a nurturing environment.
+Whether you are struggling with disordered eating, pregnancy loss, maternal mental health, addictions, anxiety, depression, or other challenges – I can help you return home to your mind, body and spirit.
 Inviting the body into therapy offers a unique and experiential path of mind-body integration, awareness and growth.

 I believe: There is a way to bite into the richness of life, to healthily digest the ebb and flow of life’s cycles, and to live in your body with satisfaction and energy.
 Therapy may be the safe, soft place to land, learn and love.

-You set the pace: Sometimes we talk, sometimes we write or color, sometimes we play with yoga shapes and breath work, and sometimes we do all three.
-I practice listening to your story, needs and wants to set our pace.
+You set the pace: Sometimes we talk, sometimes we write or color, sometimes we explore developmental shapes and or movement patterns, and sometimes we do all three.
+I listen to your story, needs and wants to set our pace.

 Why body-based psychotherapy?
-Throughout my work, I have both researched and personally witnessed the value of integrating the body into the healing journey by weaving attachment-based theory into somatic psychology, intuitive and developmental movement methods, and trauma-informed interventions.
+Throughout my work, I have both researched and personally witnessed the value of integrating the body into the healing journey by weaving attachment-based theory and cognitive techniques into somatic psychology, intuitive and developmental movement methods, and trauma-informed interventions.
 Paying attention the body’s messages, patterns and sensations offers insight into not only the felt sense but also the unconscious which can provide a more nuanced, experiential pathway to living more fulfilled and healthily embodied.

 Sessions: If you’re interested in hearing more or want to see if we are a good fit, call me at 404-210-6752, for a free 15-minute phone consultation.
 To schedule an appointment with me in Decatur, GA, please contact me via email or visit Gaia Counseling online.

 Psychotherapy for Individuals

-Specializing in disordered eating, addictions, anxiety, depression, maternal mental health and more using attachment-based and somatic therapeutic approaches.
+Specializing in disordered eating, maternal mental health and more using attachment-based and somatic therapeutic approaches.
 Set aside time just for you to practice returning home to yourself in a more attuned, nurturing way.

-Psychotherapy Group offerings include a blend of process-oriented, expressive arts and psychoeducation in groups like Yoga for Emotional Eating, What are you Hungry for?, Mindful Eating Psychoeducation and Experiential Movement for Deeper Hungers.
+Psychotherapy Group offerings include a blend of process-oriented, expressive arts and psychoeducation in groups including Yoga for Emotional Eating, What are you Hungry for?, Mindful Eating Psychoeducation and Experiential Movement for Deeper Hungers.

 Movement Education offers an array of workshops and presentations for clinicians and other helpers as well as experiential workshops for the public.
 Topics include Attachment-based Experiential Movement, Inviting the Body into Therapy, and Movement as Metaphor.